PinMeTo/documentation/README.md

 The Locations API v4 is a RESTful API for fetching and updating location data that is managed in Listings.

-The Open API specification can be found in [Account Settings](https://places.pinmeto.com/account-settings/) under API > Documentation.
+The OpenAPI specification can be found in [Account Settings](https://places.pinmeto.com/account-settings/) under API > Documentation.

 If you do not have an account to login with, you can access the page anonymously using this link (https://api.pinmeto.com/documentation/locations/v4/).